jabooth/chktex-js/README.md

 sys	0m0.013s
 ```

 So, within a factor of two.
-Also note that my local `chktex` has a bunch of warnings disabled hence the discrepancy.

-#### I see 'WARNING - Could not find global resource file' what's that all about?

-Presently the default `chktexrc` is not injected into the virtual file system of Emscripten, so `chktex` complains it can't find the global configuration.
-I'll fix this.

 ## That's all folks!